 Hotel pickup - Your also returned to your hotel.

 Murchison falls National Park will give you an adventure exposure of a great wooden savannah with Budongo forest common with the chimpanzees which are tracked and open savannah grasslands common for the vast wildlife open for game drives.
 The Nile River forces it way through the park to the meditaranean sea and has a great water falls which is a must visit for any one on tour to this great park.

 Our first visit to the Ziwa Rhino Sanctuary on the Kampala - Gulu high way will set us to a kick off to our big five with Rhino tracking.
 This usually takes us about 2 hours with yet more wildlife spotted like bush bucks, warthogs and even the occasional leopards.
 Our lunch will be at the Kabalega Dinners surrounded by the whistling accasias.
-Proceed through Masindi town to the Park.
+Proceed through Masindi town to the the great Murchison Falls national park.
 Game drives in search of the 3 or 4 remaining big 5 will be conducted on the second and last day before departure to Kampala / Entebbe International Airport.